 Once ANSAC's work is done it will Sunset or go out of business.
 The present Sunset Date is June 30, 2016, however, the Commission expects to complete its work before that date.

 PURPOSE: To help clear more than 100,00 clouded Arizona property titles to the land beneath Arizona's 39,039 rivers and streams.
 As mentioned earlier, ANSAC's work pertains only to land beneath rivers and streams and not to water issues such as ownership, use, or diversion of water.
 There are many existing laws and agencies that deal with water ownership and use matters.
 Only the Colorado River is excluded from the ANSAC process, the bed of which is already owned by the government.

 HOW: By gathering evidence, including engineering studies, and holding evidentiary navigability hearings on all of Arizona's 39,039 watercourses and in each of Arizona's 15 counties to determine which watercourses were navigable and which were non-navigable at time of statehood February 14, 1912.

 If a Watercourse was NAVIGABLE at statehood then the bed/the land beneath the watercourse is subject to government ownership.
 It is subject to being owned by the State.

 If a Watercourse was NON-NAVIGABLE at statehood then the bed/the land beneath the watercourse is subject to private ownership by the party whose land it crosses.

-EXAMPLE of a streambed owned by the government: If you own a cabin and a piece of property in Northern Arizona, as many citizens do, and a stream that crosses your property is determined to be Navigable then the Government/the State and not you will own the bed, and title to, the land beneath the stream while you will still own the property on either side of the stream.
+EXAMPLE of a streambed owned by the government: If you own a cabin and a piece of property in Northern Arizona, as many citizens do, and a stream that crosses your property is determined to be Navigable then the Government/the State in this instance and not you will own the bed and title to the land beneath the stream, while you will still own the property on either side of the stream.
 This may be true even if your relatives obtained the property decades ago through the process of Homestead.